Supermagnum/piezo-balanced/README.md

 Mechanics may even use it to discover trouble with bearings or other mechanisms not easily opened, but it will need a dedicated +48 volts phantom power supply with headphone jack for that specific usage.

-Of course one can use a recorder like a tascam dr40x, as long as it can supply +48 volt phantom power.
+Of course one can use a recorder like a tascam dr40x, as long as it can supply +48 volt phantom power, and has a headphone jack.

+A good set of headphones or ear protection with built in speakers will keep out unwanted sounds or noise.

 Should also work nice with hydrophones.
 PZT-5H tubes is best for that.